dolv/devops/env/ansible/stacks/roles/kafka/README.md

 # Stop a kafka_cluster

-To stop kafka you  have two options:
+To stop kafka you have two following options.

-1) to stop just kafka:
+1. to stop just kafka:

 ansible-playbook -i inventory/az_eastus2_dev-nethawk-kafka -l kafka_cluster provision_kafka.yml  -t stop_kafka

-2) to stop kafka and zookeeper altogather in one shot: ansible-playbook -i inventory/az_eastus2_dev-nethawk-kafka -l kafka_cluster provision_kafka.yml  -t stop_kafka && ansible-playbook -i inventory/az_eastus2_dev-nethawk-kafka -l kafka_cluster provision_kafka.yml  -t stop_zookeeper
+2. to stop kafka and zookeeper altogather in one shot: ansible-playbook -i inventory/az_eastus2_dev-nethawk-kafka -l kafka_cluster provision_kafka.yml  -t stop_kafka && ansible-playbook -i inventory/az_eastus2_dev-nethawk-kafka -l kafka_cluster provision_kafka.yml  -t stop_zookeeper

 You can not use just two tags stop_zookeeper,stop_kafka in one playbook-run because it will stop zookeeper first and then kafka will not be able to cleanly shutdown.
 I recommend to use two separate commands for stopping kafka cluster as in the second variant.